THE DOORS' "INDIAN SUMMER": A FASCINATING BALLAD FROM 1966

 However, the title “Indian Summer” also emphasizes an arrangement inspired by the growing interest of American and British musicians in the music of the Indian subcontinent.

-From “Norwegian Wood” by The Beatles (December 1965) to “Paint It Black” by The Rolling Stones (May 1966), Indian music had become part of Pop-Rock and Rock music.
-Shortly after, it officially became an important component of psychedelia with “Love You Too” (again by The Beatles, August 1966).
+From “Norwegian Wood” by The Beatles (December 1965) to “Paint It Black” by The Rolling Stones (May 1966), Indian music became part of Pop-Rock and Rock music.
+Shortly afterwards, it officially became an important component of psychedelia with “Love You Too” (again by The Beatles, August 1966).

-This trend was therefore well established by the time The Doors were on the verge of their first LP recording sessions (“The Doors”) at the end of August 1966.
+This trend was therefore well established by the time The Doors began their first LP recording sessions (“The Doors”) at the end of August 1966.

 Among the songs rehearsed and recorded for the Californian band's debut album, there was also “Indian Summer.”